 All tenants sign a Tenancy Agreement before moving into their property.
 This Agreement is a legally binding document.
 It sets out rights and responsibilities for tenants and for the Landlord.
 This will depend on what type of tenancy you have.

-As a tenant you are consenting to:
+As a resident you are consenting to:

 - pay your rent and service charge in advance